-A range of specialized medical and mental health professionals staff the UC Davis Health Family Medicine, Internal Medicine, and Pediatric Clinic.
+A range of specialized medical and mental health professionals staff the UC Davis Health Family Medicine, Internal Medicine, and Pediatrics Midtown Ambulatory Care Center Clinic.
+Specialties include Family Medicine, Internal Medicine, Pediatrics, Hepatology, Neurological Surgery, Psychotherapy and Psychiatry.
 It is the secondary training site for our doctoral psychology interns.
 Medical students and psychiatry residents in psychiatry also complete rotations at the Midtown Pediatric Clinic.
-Doctoral interns will be responsible for providing brief, targeted evidence-based interventions, primarily utilizing cognitive behavior therapy, to a child and adolescent population screened by their pediatricians to have moderate symptoms of depression and/or anxiety.
-Following a population health model, clients seen at the Pediatric Clinic benefit from early intervention approaches to reduce the development of severe and persistent mental health symptoms.
-Clients come from diverse backgrounds and identities that are representative of the
+As a newer program rotation, the specific training experiences are currently under development.
+It is anticipated that doctoral interns will be responsible for providing brief, targeted evidence-based interventions (including Cognitive Behavior Therapy) to a child and adolescent population that has been screened to have depressive symptoms.
+Clients come from diverse backgrounds and identities that are representative of the Sacramento community.